NicolaFrancesconi/Beckhoff_Safety_Values/README.md

 1. Enter the number of motor pole pairs.
 2. Enter the maximum linear speed or displacement (in mm/s or mm).
 3. Choose the input mode:
-   - Enter the transmission ratio directly, or
+   - Enter the transmission ratio directly or
    - Enter the numerator, denominator, and encoder resolution (in bits).
 4. Select the desired calculation mode (SSR, SOS, or SCW).
 5. Click **Calculate** to view the result.